EthanHolleman/site_dev/content/posts/vietnam_data.md

 Lastly, I was interested in what this program looked like overtime.
 Individuals that were captured (opposed to killed outright) usually had a value in their `SADATX` field: "Date of sentence action in YYMM order".
-I used this as a proxy for a given group's activity over time, granted this is would be easily skewed in one group was tasked explicitly with capturing while another was tasked with killing.
+I used this as a proxy for a given group's activity over time, granted this would be easily skewed in the case one group was tasked explicitly with capturing while another was tasked with killing.
 Plotting `SADATX` vs the number of individuals for all groups listed by the `FORCES` field produced the plot below.